MonoGame/MonoGame/Tests/README.md

 comparison that MonoGame renders equivalently to XNA.

 Currently, on Windows, the tests can be run using NUnit and target either XNA or MonoGame.
-On Mac OS X and Linux, the tests target MonoGame and are implemented in an executable assembly that can be run and debugged directly.
+On macOS and Linux, the tests target MonoGame and are implemented in an executable assembly that can be run and debugged directly.
 After execution using the custom test runner, and HTML report of the results will be loaded in your default browser,